atom/github/docs/feature-requests/005-editable-diff.md

 ![kapture 2019-01-03 at 20 35 29](https://user-images.githubusercontent.com/6842965/50657589-37134980-0f97-11e9-96cc-41cb1eda6546.gif)

 This is a gif of how it works in VS code, but other diff and/or merge tools have similar implementations:
- - split screen with one side editable (the file on disk) and the other side readonly
+ - split screen with one side editable (the file on disk) and the other side read-only
  - both sides show unmodified lines
  - readonly side shows deleted lines
  - editable side shows added/modified lines